dreispt/oetor/README.md

 ==============

 Dominate the entire ERP tri-state area by easilly installing and creating an army of OpenERP server instances in your server.
-The self-descruct button is intended only for test databases.
+The self-destruct button is intended only for test databases.
 Beware of Agent P.

 For an easy and  quick start run: `./oetor auto-install`